QWOP Accessibility Report

 If you want to play QWOP, but it doesn't offer the Controls accessibility features you require, these similar games extend the Controls accessibility:

-QWOP has 5 accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 5 accessibility features for Visual in QWOP which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 No Flashes: No flashing strobe effects or you can disable them.
 This includes the absence of flashing from dramatic visual effects, explosions or weather effects like lightning.